duckduckgo/duckduckgo-help-pages/_docs/features/dates.md

 </p>

 <p>
-    We're monitoring comments that we receive from the "Send feedback" button on desktop, so feel free to let us know how it's working for you.
+    We're monitoring comments that we receive from the <em>"Share Feedback"</em> button, so feel free to let us know how it's working for you.
 We listen!
 </p>

 <p>